himanshupatel01/Applied-Econometrics/README.md

 # Applied Econometrics: Socioeconomic Determinants of the Fear of Crime

 ## 📌 Project Overview
 This project applies econometric and statistical methods to analyse the demographic and socioeconomic factors that influence an individual's perceived worry about being a victim of crime.
-Utilising the **Crime Survey for England and Wales (CSEW) 2017-2018 teaching dataset**, the study evaluates the correlations between personal income, age, gender, education, and ethnicity and public safety perceptions.
+Utilizing the **Crime Survey for England and Wales (CSEW) 2017-2018 teaching dataset**, the study evaluates how personal income, age, gender, education, and ethnicity correlate with public safety perceptions.

 The repository showcases a full data pipeline in R, spanning from structural missing-value filtration to bi-variate statistical testing and multi-variable Ordinary Least Squares (OLS) linear regressions.